 Shullsburg in Lafayette County, Wisconsin — The American Midwest (Great Lakes)

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-United Methodist Church (about 400 feet away, measured in a direct line); Badger Mine – Badger Lot Diggings (about 600 feet away); a different marker also named Historical Badger Park (about 700 feet away); Saint Matthew Catholic Parish (approx. ¼ mile away); Wisconsin Lead Region (approx. 1.4 miles away); The Old Chicago Stageroad (approx. 2.4 miles away); St. Augustine Church (approx. 5.7 miles away); Father Samuel Mazzuchelli (approx. 8.4 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Historical Badger Park (approx. 1.3 miles away); Badger Mine – Badger Lot Diggings (approx. 1.4 miles away); a different marker also named Historical Badger Park (approx. 1.4 miles away); United Methodist Church (approx. 1½ miles away); Saint Matthew Catholic Parish (approx. 1.6 miles away); The Old Chicago Stageroad (approx. 2½ miles away); St. Augustine Church (approx. 4.4 miles away); Father Samuel Mazzuchelli (approx. 7 miles away).
 Touch for a list and map of all markers in Shullsburg.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 4, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 333 times since then.
+It was originally submitted on May 4, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 463 times since then and 11 times this year.
 Photos: 1, 2. submitted on May 4, 2012, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.